josephageorge/Basketball-Predictive-Models-and-Analytics/README.md

    Blog Post: https://thezonemaster.substack.com/p/projecting-nba-three-point-success
 5) Player Tracking System - Used Computer Vision (OpenCV and DeepSort) on YOLO trained model and Homography to map players.
    Blog Post: https://thezonemaster.substack.com/p/building-a-rudimentary-player-tracking
+6) True Rebounding Rate - Privated for now.
+It has been updated and was used by professional team - so cannot have it up publicly.
+Gist of it can be found on my Substack, however.